Nurse entry practice programme

 The range of placements available

 NetP placements are offered in Nelson and Blenheim for both secondary services and primary health.
 We try to place people according to their clinical interest.

-Secondary service placement areas include: Medical, surgical, assessment, treatment and rehabilitation, theatre and older persons mental health assessment.
+Secondary service placement areas include: Medical, Surgical Assessment treatment and rehabilitation, Perioperative, Emergency Department, Radiology.

 - Situated learning in your clinical setting with enthusiastic preceptors and nurse educators

 - Comprehensive orientation to NMH or NetP partner organisation

 - Ongoing support from formally prepared preceptors who understand and apply principals of adult learning

 - 12 study days including a level 7 Graduate Certificate course - Rapid Assessment of the Acutely Unwell Patient - delivered by ARA Institute in Nelson